 About Carla’s Au Pairs

 Welcome to our website & Au Pair Sisterhood.
 CAP was founded in 2012 & has since then branched out across South Africa and Namibia.
+We are a well established agency & proud members of the International Au Pair Association.

 Our team members are all ex-Au Pairs who have first-hand experience of what it feels like to live and work abroad.
 Here at CAP, we have a passion & drive to help others reach their goals and achieve their wildest dreams.